You are here

 Fine Arts Scholarships

-Several Fine Arts Scholarships, sponsored by Fine Arts Department, are available each year in Dance, Music, Theatre, and Visual Arts and range in amounts from $500 to $1000 in either 2 or 4 year increments.
+Several Fine Arts Scholarships, sponsored by Fine Arts Department, are available each year in Dance, Music, Theatre, and Visual Arts and range in amounts from $1000 to $10,000 over the course of 4 years.
 The scholarships are awarded to 9th grade BMHS applicants only; they are not available to transfers students.

 For more information, go to Fine Arts Scholarships.